School Vision: To promote teaching and learning within a Positive Climate

 The school has absolutely no tolerance for students caught copying during examinations.
 Such student will be disqualified from pursuing the examination.

-Every effort is made to ensure that the right student will sit for the right level.
-However, students are encouraged to know well which level they follow thus they can double check when they are presented with the exam paper.
+Every effort is made to ensure that the right student will sit for the right Track.
+However, students are encouraged to know well which TRACK they follow thus they can double check when they are presented with the exam paper.

 - Parents should supervise their children’s revision for the exams.

 - Help in the creation of and adherence to a study plan.
 This will avoid unpleasant surprises when results arrive home.